abhiwand/atk/doc/source/ad_hbtune.rst

     For latency-sensitive applications, Cloudera recommends **-XX:+UseParNewGC** and **-XX:+UseConcMarkSweepGC** in *hbase-env.sh*.
-    The MemStore-Local Allocation buffers (MSLAB) which reduce heap fragmentation under heavy write-load are enabled by default in HBase 0.94.
+    The MemStore-Local Allocation buffers (MSLAB) which reduce heap fragmentation under heavy write-load are enabled by default in HBase.
     The MSLAB setting is **hbase.hregion.memstore.mslab.enabled** in *hbase-site.xml*. http://blog.cloudera.com/blog/2011/02/avoiding-full-gcs-in-hbase-with-memstore-local-allocation-buffers-part-1